genexuslabs/web-controls-library/src/components/button/readme.md

 Buttons provide a clickable element, which can be used anywhere that needs simple, standard button functionality.
 They may display text, icons, or both.
 The text and images to display are it's children elements.

+Take a look at the [common attributes, events and methods](../common/readme.md).

 ## Children

 The text caption of the button will be its text content.
 Being a child instead of an attribute allows us to set text or HTML.